Blog 79: Tools in product management … (1/7)

 - Tools like Crayon and MarketMuse use AI to analyse market trends and inform product strategy.

-- Tools like Aha! and Productboard incorporate AI to assist in product planning and road mapping.
+- Tools like Aha! and Productboard incorporate AI to assist in product planning and roadmapping.

 - Monitor competitors’ activities, analyse market trends, and identify competitive threats.